Denise-R/Creating_Folder_Paths/README.md

 ### __Section 4:__
-Checking to see if you want all the folder paths found in the txt
+The function <span style="color:red">input</span> is used to verify that the user wants to create a folder path from each path found in the <span style="color:blue">code_search.txt</span>/source code.
+Every folder path that the user wants to create is then saved in a list titled <span style="color:blue">list_keep</span>.

 To accomplish this, the following steps are taken:
 1. The <span style="color:blue">question</span>, <span style="color:blue">possible_reply</span>, and <span style="color:blue">syntax_error</span> text strings are created.